gmarino2048/AGD_Project/CONTRIBUTING.md

 characters) description of what that branch is for.
 This will help you keep track of your own branches, and also help identify changes in pull requests.

+When submitting a pull request for a branch you've been working on, be sure to specify in the comments whether you'd like the branch to remain open or be deleted should the merge request be approved.

 ### Multiple Users

 In general, it's a bad idea to have 2 people working on the same branch at